top of page

 What Is Mast Cell Activation Syndrome (MCAS)?

-• Skin rashes or flushing.
+• Skin rashes or flushing

-• Digestive issues like bloating.
+• Digestive issues such as bloating

-• Severe fatigue and brain fog.
+• Severe fatigue and brain fog

 What Is Chronic Pain?

-• Inflammatory conditions like arthritis.
+• Inflammatory conditions such as arthritis.

-• Nerve damage from injuries.
+• Nerve damage from injuries or conditions like sciatica.

-• Long-term illnesses like fibromyalgia.
+• Long-term illnesses like fibromyalgia, which causes widespread muscle pain.

 How Are Mast Cells Connected to Chronic Pain?